CARTAvis/manual_source/source/image_visualization.rst

 Image cube visualization
 ========================
-With version 2.0, CARTA provides the following widgets and dialogues for image cube visualization:
+With version 2.0, CARTA provides the following widgets and dialogs for image cube visualization:

 * Widget